 1 "And this is the thing that you shall do to them to hallow them, to minister to me in the priest's office.
 Take one young bull and two rams without blemish, 2 And also unleavened bread, unleavened cakes tempered with oil, and wafers unleavened anointed with oil.
 Of wheat flour you shall make them.
 3 And you shall put them into one basket and bring them in the basket with the bull and the two rams.
 4 And Aaron and his sons you shall bring to the door of the Tabernacle of the Congregation and shall wash them with water.
-5 And you shall take the garments and put upon Aaron the coat, the robe of the ephod, the ephod, the breast-plate, and gird him with the curious girdle of the ephod.
+5 And you shall take the garments and put upon Aaron the coat, the robe of the ephod, the ephod, the breast-plate, and gird him with the skillfully woven girdle of the ephod.
 6 And you shall put the miter upon his head and put the holy crown upon the miter.
 7 Then you shall take the anointing oil and pour it upon his head and anoint him.
 8 And you shall bring his sons and put coats upon them.
-9 And you shall gird them with girdles (Aaron and his sons) and put the bonnets on them.
+9 And you shall gird them with girdles (Aaron and his sons) and put the caps on them.
 And the priest's office shall be theirs for a perpetual statute.
 And you shall consecrate Aaron and his sons.

 10 "And you shall cause a bull to be brought before the Tabernacle of the Congregation, and Aaron and his sons shall put their hands upon the head of the bull.
 11 And you shall kill the bull before the LORD by the door of the Tabernacle of the Congregation.
 12 And you shall take some of the blood of the bull and put it upon the horns of the altar with your finger, and pour all the blood beside the bottom of the altar.
 13 And you shall take all the fat that covers the inwards, the lobe of the liver, and the two kidneys with the fat that is upon them, and burn them upon the altar.
 14 But the flesh of the bull, his skin, and his dung you shall burn with fire outside the camp.
 It is a sin-offering.